web-platform-tests/rfcs/rfcs/http2.md

 Running an extra server is always some risk since it may cause instability.

 Vendor CI systems may not allow the use of port `9000` for some reason.

+This adds an extra requirement for OpenSSL 1.0.2+ and Python 2.7.15+